martinpflaum/latex_to_html/README.md

 # latex to html
 This is an alpha version of a compiler from latex to html.
-It's super slow and near to 0 documentation, but it looks kind of great :).
+It's super slow and the documentation is near to 0, but it looks kind of great :).
 If you need any help with the project write an issue and i will try to assist you.
 ![](Example.png)
 # installation
 REQUIREMENTS: